 Now’s not the time to be coy with Mama and Papa.
 Find out whether or not your and your partner’s parents will be contributing to your budget or if you’ll be paying for everything yourselves.
 You can’t start hiring vendors until you know how much you have to work with.

 Decide if you’ll want a full-coordination (the planner does most of the organizing), partial coordination (the planner will help with some of the planning), or on-the-day coordination (you prepare everything, the planner organizes everything on the wedding day only).
 The more workload you give them, the more expensive they’ll be.

 - Book your wedding venue.

 If you have multiple tentative wedding dates, this should help you settle on a final date.
 Book as early as possible, especially if you’re eyeing a church and reception venue that are popular wedding venues.
-You can book your reception venue as soon as you put a down payment, but if you’re having a church wedding, don’t forget to complete your wedding requirements in the months to come.
+You can book your reception venue as soon as you put a down payment, but if you’re having a church wedding, don’t forget to complete your church wedding requirements in the months to come.

 - Finalize your wedding theme and colors.

 Knowing your budget and venue, you can start to finalize what you want your wedding to look like.
 Moving forward, this will be the theme you keep in mind when coordinating wedding details.

 - Browse for wedding dresses and veils.

 Customized and made-to-order wedding gowns require a lead time of at least six months.
 However, it’s dangerous to start ordering that late into planning especially from high-demand designers or for complex gown designs.
 You should already have an idea of what you want 10 months before your wedding.

 - Choose your bridal party.